+Examples of management plan terms include:

+Public disclosure of the FCOI (e.g., in publications or presentations, to study personnel, to the IRB, IACUC etc).

+For human subjects research, disclosure of the FCOI to participants in the informed consent document

+Appointment of an independent monitor to protect against bias in the design, conduct, and reporting of the research

+Modification of the research plan

+Change of personnel roles or removal from portions of the research

+Reduction or elimination of the financial interest (e.g., divesting equity)

+Severance of the relationships that create the financial conflict(s)

+The Institutional Official is responsible for developing a proposed management plan, and the Investigator’s supervisor will be responsible for overseeing the fulfillment of the management plan’s terms.
+ORSP will review PHS-funded financial conflict of interest management plans annually with the immediate supervisors to ensure ongoing monitoring.

 To address complex situations, oversight committees may be established by the Institutional Official to periodically review the ongoing activity, to monitor the conduct of the activity (including use of students and postdoctoral appointees), to ensure open and timely dissemination of the research results, and to otherwise oversee compliance with the management plan.

+VI.
+Public Accessibility

+The University will make available, within 5 business days of a written request, information concerning any significant financial interest that meets the following criteria:

+The significant financial interest was disclosed and is still held by the senior/key personnel;

+A determination has been made that the significant financial interest is related to the externally funded research; and

+A determination has been made that the significant financial interest is a financial conflict of interest.

+The information to be made available shall include:

+Investigator’s name;

+Investigator’s title and role with respect to the research project;

+Name of the entity in which the Significant Financial Interest is held;

+Nature of the Significant Financial Interest; and

+Approximate dollar value of the Significant Financial Interest (dollar ranges are permissible: $0-$4,999; $5,000-$9,999; $10,000-$19,999; amounts between $20,000-$100,000 by increments of $20,000; amounts above $100,000 by increments of $50,000) or a statement that the interest is one whose value cannot be readily determined through reference to public prices or other reasonable measures of fair market value.

+Requests for access to or copies of research records must also comply with Policy 120 Public Records – Inspecting and Copying.

-V. Notification to Funding Agency of Financial Conflict of Interest
+VII.
+Notification to Funding Agency of Financial Conflict of Interest

-The Director of the Office of Sponsored Research will notify the funding agency of the existence of a conflict of interest and the action taken to manage, mitigate, reduce, or eliminate the conflict under the following circumstances:
+The Institutional Official or designee will notify the funding agency of the existence of a financial conflict of interest and the action taken to manage the conflict under the following circumstances:

 Prior to the expenditure of funds;

 Within sixty (60) days of identification for an Investigator who is newly participating in the project;

-Within sixty (60) days for new, or newly identified, conflicts of interest for existing Investigators;
+Within sixty (60) days for new, or newly identified, financial conflicts of interest for existing Investigators;

 At least annually (at the same time as when the University is required to submit the annual progress report, multi-year progress report, if applicable, or at time of extension) to provide the status of the financial conflict of interest and any changes to the management plan, if applicable, until the completion of the project; or

-Following a retrospective review to update a previously submitted report, if appropriate.
+Following a retrospective review where bias is found to update a previously submitted report with a mitigation report, if appropriate.
+In addition, if bias is not found but new information about the FCOI is discovered that was not previously reported to the NIH, the Institution will submit a Revision to update the FCOI report.